A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Dynamic analysis. (see Dynamic Scoring).

 Dynamic modeling.
-Computer-based simulation of how tax policy or tax reform affects the economy taking into account how individuals, households, or firms alter their work, saving, investment, or consumption behavior, and how those effects feedback to affect tax revenues.
+Computer-based simulation of how tax policy or tax reform affects the economy, taking into account how individuals, households, or firms alter their work, saving, investment, or consumption behavior, and how those effects produce feedback that alter anticipated tax revenues.

 Dynamic scoring.
-An approach to calculating how a tax proposal would affect the economy in the short and long run by determining the policy’s macroeconomic effects.
-Unlike conventional (“static”) scoring, which holds economic inputs and outputs constant, dynamic scoring predicts how a policy would affect macroeconomic factors, such as consumption, investment, saving, and labor supply, and uses those factor changes to forecast GDP and government revenues over a period of time.
+An approach to calculating how a tax proposal would affect revenue in the short and long run by accounting for the policy’s macroeconomic effects.
+Unlike conventional (“static”) scoring, which holds economic inputs and outputs constant, dynamic scoring predicts how a policy would affect macroeconomic variables (such as consumption, investment, saving, and labor supply) and uses those changes to forecast changes in GDP and resulting changes in government revenues over a period of time.
 Dynamic scoring can also be used for proposals affecting government spending and regulation.

 E

 Earmarked tax.
 A tax that is dedicated to fund a particular spending program.
-The most prominent earmarked taxes are the payroll taxes that are dedicated to fund Social Security and Medicare, and motor fuels excise taxes, which are dedicated to the highway trust fund and the leaking underground storage tank trust fund.
+The most prominent earmarked taxes are the payroll taxes dedicated to fund Social Security and Medicare, and motor fuels excise taxes, which are dedicated to the highway trust fund and mass transit programs.

 Earned Income Tax Credit (EITC).
 A refundable tax credit that supplements the earnings of low-income workers.
+Originally enacted in 1975, the EITC is now the largest federal means-tested cash transfer program.
+Its purposes are to encourage people to increase labor force participation and help low-income households escape poverty.
 The credit is a fixed percentage of earnings up to a maximum amount, remains constant over a range of earnings above that amount (the “plateau”), and then phases out as income rises further.
-Those income ranges depend on both the taxpayer’s filing status and number of children in the taxpayer’s family.
+Those income ranges depend on both the taxpayer’s filing status and the number of children in the taxpayer’s family.
 In contrast, the credit rate depends only on the number of children.
-Married couples with three or more children receive the largest credit, a maximum of $6,431in 2018.
-Childless workers get the smallest credit, no more than $519 in 2018.
-Originally enacted in 1975, the EITC is now the largest federal means-tested cash transfer program.
+Married couples with three or more children receive the largest credit, a maximum of $7,430 in 2023.
+Childless workers get the smallest credit, no more than $600 in 2023.

 Economic income.
 A very broad income concept that includes cash income from all sources, fringe benefits, net realized capital gains, both cash and in-kind transfers, the employer’s share of payroll taxes, and corporate income tax liability.
 The Treasury Department’s Office of Tax Analysis developed a similar measure in the 1980s and used it for Distribution tables until 2000.